 MATT KETTMANN, WINE ENTHUSIAST (Santa Barbara, CA)

-A fifth generation Californian originally from San Jose, Matt Kettmann covers California’s Central Coast and South Coast for Wine Enthusiast magazine.
-He is also the senior editor of The Santa Barbara Independent, where he’s worked since 1999, has written for the New York Times, Time Magazine, Wine Spectator, and Smithsonian, and co-founded New Noise Santa Barbara, a music festival.
-He is the senior editor of The Santa Barbara Independent and a contributing editor for Wine Enthusiast, covering the wines, vineyards, and winemakers of California’s Central Coast.
-He’s also written for the New York Times, TIME, Wine Spectator, Smithsonian, Sunset, the Daily Mirror, and other magazines and newspapers around the world.
+A fifth generation Californian originally from San Jose, Matt Kettmann covers California’s Central Coast and South Coast for Wine Enthusiast magazine, reviewing about 200 wines each month.
+He is also the senior editor of The Santa Barbara Independent, where he’s worked since 1999, and has written for the New York Times, Time Magazine, Wine Spectator, and Smithsonian.
+He’s working on a book about Santa Barbara County vintners called Vines & Vision, and makes a barrel or two of wine each year, a mostly educational affair that started with Sta.
+Rita Hills Syrah in 2012.
+He also co-founded New Noise Santa Barbara, a music festival that ran from 2009 to 2015, and serves on the boards of numerous organizations, including Notes for Notes, the Santa Barbara Culinary Experience, Epicurean Santa Barbara, and the Santa Cruz Island Foundation.

 JOHN FALCONE, GAINEY VINEYARD (Santa Ynez, CA)